Nerimity/nevula/README.md

-# nevula
+# nertivia markup
-> A (relatively) simple and (hopefully) performant markup parser.
+> A (relatively) simple and (hopefully) performant markup parser made for nertivia.

-**Please note, this is not a markdown parser, this is it's own special markup format called nevula, a specification for this format is a work in progress.**
+**Please note, this is not a markdown parser, this is it's own special markup format, a specification for this format is a work in progress.**

 This project has grown out of a need for a relatively simple renderer agnostic, reasonably performant markup parser with a relatively small code size.